A Multilevel Method for Self-Concordant Minimization: Further Numerical Experiments and Details

-Further, we use \textit{no} checking condition on whether to perform coarse or fine steps and thus at each iteration the coarse model is always employed ---the condition $\hat{\lambda}(\w{x}_{h,k}) > \nu $ (Ass. \ref{assum lambda 2}) can be trivially verified in practice for the values of $n$ used in our implementations.
+Further, we use \textit{no} checking condition on whether to perform coarse or fine steps and thus at each iteration the coarse model is always employed ---the condition $\hat{\lambda}(\w{x}_{h,k}) > \nu $ can be trivially verified in practice for the values of $n$ used in our implementations.
+The extra results of the following two sections concern the conventional SIGMA, which uses the naive Nystr\"om method.
 Finally, the results were obtained using a standard desktop computer on a CPU and a Python implementation.